 Marriages are all made in Heaven, and it is the duty of the two who tied the knot to ensure that they persist through it “for better or for worse.”
 All marriages that have ended in divorce have done so for trivial reasons, even if they turned into major reasons later on.
 If we were to analyze each and every one of them, the reasons would be obvious.

-If you can follow the 17 tips above, you can have a lovely wedded life.
+If you follow the tips shared in this article 17 ways to Prevent Burnout in Your Marriage, you will have a lovely wedded life.
 These tips all involve love, laughter, and trust to sustain the marriage, and if all the right ingredients are gathered, success will be the result.

 Knowing the priorities of a marriage is what matters immensely for its endurance.
 It is when these are ignored or abandoned that the two who are supposed to live “happily ever after” create problems of their own.
 If they would approach marriage with wisdom, humility, and godly submission, it would be a successful wedded life for them.